Topic

 status

-• This layer is part of Vicmap Lite and contains polygon features delineating public land areas.
-This Vicmap Lite dataset is suited for use between scales of 1: 1 million and 1 : 5 million.
-The polygons were sourced from PLMMT100PLY.
-The level of attribute information, the number of features and the number of vertices has been simplified to suit the 1:1 million - 1 : 5 million scale range.
+• This layer is part of Vicmap Lite and contains point features delineating geographic features from which key geographic landmarks can be labelled.
+Vicmap Lite datasets are suited for use between scales of 1: 250,000 and 1 : 5 million.
+The point features were sourced from GEO_POINT_LABEL.
+The level of attribute information and the number of features has been simplified to suit the 1: 250,000 - 1 : 5 million scale range.
 The concept of a Scale Use Code has been introduced to help control the level of detail displayed.
 THIS DATASET WAS LAST UPDATED IN AUGUST 2008

 • The Port Phillip Bay Coastal Hazard Assessment (the product) is a digital dataset consisting of multiple spatial layer outputs from modelled erosion, inundation and groundwater hazard scenarios.
 The product is recommended for use at the regional scale around Port Phillip Bay.
 Application of the data should be guided by the accompanying Port Phillip Bay hazard assessment technical reports (CSIRO 2022, Water Technology 2023, Kennedy 2022) and expert advice.
 The product is not suitable for individual property scale assessments.
 The datasets available are as follows.
 Further detail on technical assumptions for these scenarios are provided in the accompanying technical reports.
 Additional data sets referenced in the reports are also available on request.
 Storm tide inundation Storm tide inundation extents for the 1% Annual Exceedance Probability (AEP) for a range of Sea Level Rise (SLR) scenarios (0m, 0.5m, 0.8m, 1.1m): - PPBCHA_INUNDATION_EXTENT_1AEP_00SLR - PPBCHA_INUNDATION_EXTENT_1AEP_05SLR - PPBCHA_INUNDATION_EXTENT_1AEP_08SLR - PPBCHA_INUNDATION_EXTENT_1AEP_11SLR - PPBCHA_INUNDATION_EXTENT_1AEP_14SLR - PPBCHA_INUNDATION_EXTENT_1AEP_00SLR_WITHRAINFALL - PPBCHA_INUNDATION_EXTENT_1AEP_05SLR_WITHRAINFALL - PPBCHA_INUNDATION_EXTENT_1AEP_08SLR_WITHRAINFALL - PPBCHA_INUNDATION_EXTENT_1AEP_11SLR_WITHRAINFALL - PPBCHA_INUNDATION_EXTENT_1AEP_14SLR_WITHRAINFALL Storm tide inundation extents for each SLR scenario are presented as a combined vector layer that incorporates the modelled 95th, 50th, and 5th percentiles.
 Erosion Erosion extents for the 1%AEP for a range of Sea Level Rise (SLR) scenarios (0m, 0.2m, 0.5m, 0.8m, 1.1m). - PPBCHA_EROSION_EXTENT_1AEP_2010_00SLR - PPBCHA_EROSION_EXTENT_1AEP_2040_02SLR - PPBCHA_EROSION_EXTENT_1AEP_2070_05SLR - PPBCHA_EROSION_EXTENT_1AEP_2100_08SLR - PPBCHA_EROSION_EXTENT_1AEP_2100_11SLR - PPBCHA_EROSION_EXTENT_1AEP_2100_14SLR Erosion hazard extents are the modelled 95th percentile.
 Sea level of 0m as of 2010.
 Groundwater Groundwater extents indicating where the hazard is shallow (within 0 to 2m below land surface) for a range of Sea Level Rise (SLR) scenarios (0m, 0.2m, 0.5m, 0.8m): - PPBCHA_GROUNDWATER_EXTENT_SHALLOW_00SLR - PPBCHA_GROUNDWATER_EXTENT_SHALLOW_02SLR - PPBCHA_GROUNDWATER_EXTENT_SHALLOW_05SLR - PPBCHA_GROUNDWATER_EXTENT_SHALLOW_08SLR - PPBCHA_GROUNDWATER_EXTENT_SHALLOW_11SLR - PPBCHA_GROUNDWATER_EXTENT_SHALLOW_14SLR Shallow groundwater extent layer is derived from the groundwater depth raster.
 Report Citations: CSIRO - McInnes, K.L., O’Grady, J.O., Prakash, M., Dahlhaus, P., Rosengren, N.J., Hoeke, R.K., Lauchlan Arrowsmith, C., Hernaman, V., Cohen, R., Seers, B., Chen, Y., Walters, D., Couto, P., Trenham, C., Forbes-Smith, N. Gregory, R., Hemer, M. and Power, R. (2022) Port Phillip Bay Coastal Hazard Assessment: Final Report.
 Report to Department of Environment, Land, Water and Planning.
 236 pages + 11 Appendices.
 Water Technology (2023) Erosion Hazard Summary Report, Port Phillip Bay Coastal Erosion Hazards, Report to Department of Energy, Environment and Climate Action Kennedy, D. M. (2022), Tertiary Coastal Compartments in Port Phillip Bay: Review, Definition and Methodology, Report to Department of Energy, Environment and Climate Action.
 School of Geography, Earth and Atmospheric Sciences, The University of Melbourne.